featureflow/featureflow-python-sdk/README.md

 ```

 ## Usage
-Here is a simple example of running your feature that prints "I'm enables" on the screen.
+Here is a simple example of running your feature that prints "I'm enabled" on the screen.
 ```python
 api_key = "<your-javascript-environment-sdk-key>"